ftrackhq/ftrack-application-launcher/doc/source/developing.rst

 Customising configuration path
 ------------------------------

-If you want to provide alternative configurations it is possible to override the search path setting the following environment variable to a new folder path.
+If you want to provide alternative configurations for the application launchers, it is possible to override the search path setting the following environment variable to a set of new folder search path.

 **FTRACK_APPLICATION_LAUNCHER_CONFIG_PATHS**